 Iwatsuki Dolls Festival – Iwatsuki is a very famous “Hina”, traditional Japanese doll, town often referred to as the “city of dolls”.
 Iwatsuki have been making dolls since the 17th century.
-Moreover, Iwatsuki Doll making was awarded the prestigious Traditional Craft Product designation by both the prefecture and the country.
+Moreover, Iwatsuki Doll making was awarded the prestigious Traditional Craft Production designation by both the prefecture and the country.

-The Iwatsuki Dolls Festival in 2022
+The Iwatsuki Dolls Festival in 2023

-In the general area of the east exit of the Iwatsuki station (Tobu Urban Park Line).
+The Iwatsuki Dolls Festival is in the general area of the east exit of the Iwatsuki station (Tobu Urban Park Line).
 It is easiest to come by public transport.
 There is some coin parking lots in the area if you come by car.